Ulauncher/ext-api.ulauncher.io/README.md

 1. Click on Github and turn it on
 1. In the Popup window switch to Applications tab and enable Github connection for your application

-# How to create and configure an AWS user
+# How to Create And Configure an AWS User

 1. Choose IAM in Services menu
 1. Go to Users and click Add User